codeguy/php-the-right-way/_posts/07-04-01-Data-Filtering.md

 safest HTML sanitizer in PHP.

-Some programmers try to avoid the need for HTML sanitisation altogether by using restricted formatting languages like Markdown or BBCode.
-You should be aware, however, that these languages are intended to make it easier to write HTML by removing the complexity of HTML syntax as an editing barrier.
+Some programmers try to avoid the need for HTML sanitisation altogether by using formatting languages like Markdown or BBCode.
+You should be aware, however, that these languages are only intended to make it easier to write HTML by removing the complexity of HTML syntax as an editing barrier (e.g. in blog comments or forum posts).
 The result of converting such languages to HTML will very likely still require post-processing by [HTML Purifier][html-purifier] to remove potential Cross-Site Scripting (XSS) or UI Redress attempts by unfriendly users.
 When in doubt, use HTML sanitisation and you can't go wrong.